Mochtar Lubis

-Mochtar Lubis ([moxˈtar luˈbɪs]; 7 March 1922 – 2 July 2004) was an Indonesian Batak journalist and novelist who co-founded Indonesia Raya and monthly literary magazine "Horison".
+Mochtar Lubis ([moxˈtar luˈbɪs]; 7 March 1922 – 2 July 2004) was an Indonesian journalist and novelist who co-founded Indonesia Raya and monthly literary magazine Horison.
 His novel Senja di Jakarta (Twilight in Jakarta in English) was the first Indonesian novel to be translated into English.
-He was a critic of Sukarno and was imprisoned by him.
+He was a critic of Sukarno and was imprisoned by him, as well as by Suharto on several later occasions.
+He held strong anti-leftist views and was seen by critics as aligned with Indonesian National Armed Forces and pro-U.S forces that were opposed to Sukarno’s non-aligned policies, a charge that he himself denied.

 Biography

-Lubis was born on 7 March 1922 in Sungai Penuh, Kerinci Regency on Sumatra to Raja Pandapotan Lubis, a high-ranking civil servant, and his wife.
+Mochtar Lubis was born on 7 March 1922 in Sungai Penuh, Kerinci Regency, on Sumatra, to Raja Pandapotan Lubis, a high-ranking civil servant, and his wife.
 He was the sixth child of twelve.

 As a child, he wrote children's stories which were published in Sinar Deli, a Medan-based newspaper.
 When he was an adolescent, he often trekked into the jungles of Sumatra.
 He later wrote that two events during this period, seeing a well-built yet abandoned hut and having a close call with a tiger, served partly as his inspiration for Harimau!
 Harimau!
 (Tiger!, Tiger!)

 After graduating from high school, he worked as a teacher in Nias, North Sumatra.
 However, after a year he left for Batavia, where he worked at a bank.
 When World War II broke out and the Japanese occupied Indonesia in 1942, Lubis began working for the Japanese, translating international news for the Japanese army.

 After Indonesia declared its independence in 1945, Lubis joined the Indonesian news agency Antara as a reporter.
 With Antara, he covered the Asian Relations Conference in 1947.
 During this same period he wrote Jalan Tak Ada Ujung (The Road Has no End) and joined the Indonesian Visual Artists Association.

 In 1949, he cofounded Indonesia Raya, later serving as the daily's chief editor.
 His work there led to him being imprisoned numerous times for his critical writing, including in Madiun, East Java, from 1957 to 1966.
 In 1955, while he was editor there, he hosted the African American author Richard Wright during his three weeks in Indonesia to attend the Bandung Conference.
 Indonesia Raya published several articles related to Wright during April and May 1955.